hotwax/oms-documentation/deployment&configuration/napita/data-provenance.md

 ---
 description: >-
-  Discover how NiFi's Data Provenance feature enables users to monitor, troubleshoot, and optimize dataflows by tracking the journey of data objects in real-time.
+  Discover how Napita's Data Provenance feature enables users to monitor, troubleshoot, and optimize dataflows by tracking the journey of data objects in real-time.
 ---